uva-spin/DNN-CFFs/Sample_Codes_to_Get_Started/Example_LMIFit_Code/README.md

 There are four (4) python scripts provided in this folder.

-## 1. Sample_LMI_Fit.py : This code is for testing on a local computer or on a single node.
+## 1. Sample_LMI_Fit.py

+This code is for testing on a local computer or on a single node.

    Run the following commands on your Rivanna terminal to launch the environment, before running the Sample_LMI_Fit.py script.
    ```bash
 source /home/lba9wf/miniconda3/etc/profile.d/conda.sh
 conda activate env
 ```

-## 2. Sample_LMI_Fit_for_jobs.py : This code is for job submission on Rivanna/Cluster.
+## 2. Sample_LMI_Fit_for_jobs.py

+This code is for job submission on Rivanna (or on a Cluster).

    Use the command $ sbatch job_LMI.slurm
    Ensure that you have the 'job_LMI.slurm' file in the same directory

-## 3. BHDVCS_tf_modified.py : This file contains all the relevant definitions from the BKM10 formalism.
+## 3. BHDVCS_tf_modified.py

+This file contains all the relevant definitions from the BKM10 formalism.

-## 4. Process_Results.py : This script provides an example of how to use the trained models to generate results.
+## 4. Process_Results.py

+This script provides an example of how to use the trained models to generate results.
+You will have to either add your analysis definitions to this file or create similar files for various analysis purposes using the trained models.

 # Other Files